 It is compulsory for superannuation contributions to be made by the Company to a regulated and complying superannuation fund for all Australian employees.
 These superannuation funds are defined contribution plans.
-The minimum required contribution, based on an employee's salary, which is paid by the Company, was 9% in 2007, 2006 and 2005.
+The minimum required contribution, based on an employee's salary, which is paid by the Company, was 9% in 2008, 2007 and 2006.
 Employees may elect to pay additional contributions out of their salary.
-The Company has made superannuation payments on behalf of its employees of \$2 million, \$1 million for 2007, 2006 and 2005, respectively.
+The Company has made superannuation payments on behalf of its employees of \$2 million, \$2 million and \$1 million for the years ended December 31, 2008, 2007 and 2006, respectively.